Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 In order to fix this issue, you will need to enable 2FA on the Discord account that created the custom bot. ([see this tutorial](https://support.discord.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication))

-If this isn't an option, you can also disable the 2FA requirement on the server, however, we do NOT recommend doing that.
+If this isn't an option, you can also disable the 2FA requirement on the server, however, **we do NOT recommend doing that**.

 If you have any issues in getting this sorted, do not hesitate to join our [support server](https://cakey.bot/discord)!